MJKWoolnough/tree/README.md

     Sizes     []uint64 (size of NamesSizes and Data sections, stored as variable-length integers; zeros are omitted) Size      uint8  (lower 5 bits: size of the Sizes field, bit 6: size Data > 0, bit 7: size NameSizes > 0)

-NB: All slices are stored without seperators.
+NB: All slices are stored without separators.

 #### type Branch